Edwin Thomas Smith

 Sir Edwin Thomas Smith (6 April 1830 – 25 December 1919) was an English-born South Australian brewer, businessman, councillor, mayor, politician and philanthropist.

-Early years

-Smith was born on 6 April 1830 at Walsall, Staffordshire, England, the son of Edwin Smith.
-He was educated at Queen Mary's Grammar School, Walsall, and on leaving school had business experience with an uncle.
-By age 20, Smith was taking part in local politics.

 Emigration

 In 1853 Smith emigrated to South Australia aboard the California and began business as an importer of ironmongery at Adelaide, initially collaborating with his cousin James Alexander Holden.
 On 25 June 1857 he married Florence Stock, daughter of Robert Stock of Clifton, England.
 They would have two surviving children before she died in 1862.

 Brewer

 In 1860 he went into partnership with Edward Logue's brewery on King William Street, Kent Town.
 When Logue died in 1865, Smith continued the business as Kent Town Brewery.
 In 1876 he moved the business to the south-eastern corner of Dequetteville Terrace and Rundle Street.
 In 1888 he amalgamated his business with that of William Knox Simms to form the South Australian Brewing Company.

 The malt towers of the old Kent Town Brewery have now been turned into luxury apartments overlooking the Adelaide Park Lands and Adelaide city centre.